OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 3.md

 - optional course identifiers
 - date ranges or filters

-### 5.5 Conversation Orchestrator / Personalization → Session and Context Store
+### 5.5 Conversion Orchestrator / Personalization → Session and Context Store

-- `GET /session/{sessionId}` – returns recent turns and flags.
+- `GET /session/{sessionId}` – retrieves recent turns and flags.

-- `PUT /session/{sessionId}` – appends new turn and updates stored context.
+- `PUT /session/{sessionId}` – appends a new turn and updates context.

-All internal interfaces are secured by internal authentication and reachable only within the cluster network.
+All endpoints within the cluster have internal authentication and are protected as well.

 ---

 ## 6. Verify and Validate Against Drivers

 ### 6.1 Performance

 **Scenario P1 – Normal query latency**

 - Environment: 500–1000 concurrent users, all external systems healthy.

-- Stimulus: authenticated student asks “When is my next exam?”.
+- Stimulus: an authenticated student query, “When is my next exam?”.

-- Response: answer returned to Chat Web Client within 2 seconds on average.
+- Response: an answer returns in 2 seconds on average to the Chat Web Client.

 Design support:

-- Stateless services with horizontal scaling in the Application Service Cluster.
+- Application Service Cluster contains stateless services with horizontal scaling.

 - Fast Session and Context Store for context lookups.

-- Short-lived caching of read-heavy data (for example next exam) in Integration Facade.
+- Latency budgets and timeouts are configured in Conversation Orchestrator and Integration Facade.
+Short-lived caching of read-heavy data (for example next exam) in Integration Facade.
-- Latency budgets and timeouts configured in Conversation Orchestrator and Integration Facade.

 ### 6.2 Availability and Reliability

 **Scenario A1 – LMS slowdown**

-- Environment: LMS API is slow or temporarily unavailable.
+- Environment: the LMS API is slow, or temporarily unavailable.

-- Stimulus: student asks about upcoming exams that require LMS data.
+- Stimulus: student asks about upcoming exams that require data from the LMS.

 - Response:

-  - Integration Facade uses cached data when possible.
+1. Integration Facade utilizes cached data when available.
-  - Circuit breakers open to stop repeated failing calls.
-  - AIDAP returns a cached or partial answer and indicates limited live data instead of hanging.

-Design support:

-- External dependencies are isolated behind Integration Facade.
-- Circuit breaker and retry policies are applied to external calls.
-- Independent scaling and health checks keep core services responsive.
+2. Breakers trip to prevent looping of failed calls.

+3. AIDAP returns without additional calls to the LMS.

 ### 6.3 Security and Privacy

 **Scenario S1 – Unauthorized request**

 - Environment: public internet.

 - Stimulus: request to `/api/chat/query` without a valid SSO token.

 - Response:

-  - API Gateway rejects the request with an error code.
+- API Gateway denies the request.

-  - No internal services are invoked.
+- Internal services do not respond.

-  - Event is logged as a security warning.
+- Security warning is logged.

 Design support:

-- SSO token validation at API Gateway and Auth / SSO Adapter.
+- SSO tokens are validated at API Gateway and Auth / SSO Adapter.

-- Internal services trust only validated tokens and check userId and roles before accessing data.
+- Internal services trust only tokens validated and validated token data that includes userId and roles.

-- Access to LMS and registration data goes through Integration Facade with additional role checks.
+- LMS and registration data access is routed through Integration Facade and subject to additional roles checks.

 ---

 ## 7. Record Risks, Issues, and Trade-offs

 ### 7.1 Risks

 - **R3.1 – Model latency spikes**

-  AI model inference may sometimes take longer than expected, causing responses to exceed the 2-second target.
+AI model inference is not guaranteed to meet the 2-second timeframe.

 - **R3.2 – External dependency failures**

-  Long outages or severe slowdowns in LMS or Calendar can result in stale or partial answers and reduced user trust.
+Major unresponsiveness or lag in LMS or Calendar can lead to response content that is incomplete or incorrect.
+This, in turn, reduces trust from the users.

 - **R3.3 – Session consistency issues**

-  Bugs or race conditions in session read/write logic can break personalization or confuse the conversation context.
+There might be bugs or race conditions in consistency in the session read and write that can lead to personalization loss or confusion in conversation context.

 - **R3.4 – Misconfigured security rules**
   Incorrect role or scope settings may either block legitimate access or accidentally expose data.